GetLevvel/katacoda-scenarios/rhoar-spring-boot/microservices-1/03-modify-the-configmap.md

 **2. Test changes**

 Now that we've modified the ConfigMap and deployed our changes, let's test the greeting service and see if it's returning our new value.
 Put in a test value and click the button.
-Now instead of seeing `Hello <name>...`, we should be seeing:
+Now instead of seeing `Greetings ...`, we should be seeing:

-`Bonjour %s from a ConfigMap!`
+`Bonjour, you picked %s as your favorite fruit!`

 <!-- `Bonjour <name>...`!